Stories

 --restart

 Cursor supports native ask on beforeShellExecution and beforeMCPExecution.
-HITL approvals surface inside the Cursor UI — the operator can approve, deny, or open the audit log to inspect.
+HITL approvals surface inside the Cursor UI, where the operator can approve or deny.
+Audit review remains in DefenseClaw.

 Trigger the rule